mondrake/drudbal/README.md

 ## Status
 The code in the ```master``` branch is meant to be working on a MySql database, using a PDO connection.

+'Working' means:
+1. able to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
-'Working' means passing a ```phpunit --group Database``` test run with the driver being used.
+2. passing a ```phpunit --group Database``` test run with the driver being used.
 The latest patches referenced below in the 'Related Drupal issues' need to be applied to get the test run.

 The status of the driver classes implementation is as follows:

 Class | Status   |
 ------|---------------|
-Connection  | implemented |
+Connection  | Implemented |
-Delete      | implemented |
+Delete      | Implemented |
-Insert      | implemented |
+Insert      | Implemented |
-Merge       | currently inheriting from base class, needs work |
+Merge       | Inheriting from ```\Drupal\Core\Database\Query\Merge```.
+DBAL does not support MERGE constructs, the INSERT with UPDATE fallback implemented by the base class fits the purpose. |
-Schema      | implemented |
+Schema      | Implemented |
-Select      | currently inheriting from base class, needs work |
+Select      | Currently inheriting from base class, needs work |
+Statement   | Currently using the base class ```\Drupal\Core\Database\Statement```.
+This is a PDO-bound statement class.
+In fact this is not allowing to run prepared statements through the DBAL Connection, needs work. |
-Transaction | inheriting from base class.
-OK as is ATM, maybe look into DBAL Transaction Management features in the future |
+Transaction | Inheriting from ```\Drupal\Core\Database\Transaction```.
+Maybe in the future look into DBAL Transaction Management features. |
-Truncate    | implemented |
+Truncate    | Implemented |
-Update      | implemented |
+Update      | Implemented |
-Upsert      | implemented |
+Upsert      | Implemented |
-Install/Tasks	| implemented |
+Install/Tasks	| Implemented |

 ## Installation